andrasq/node-k-profiler/Readme.md

     require('k-profiler');

-K-profiler installs a signal handler for SIGUSR2, causing the app to toggle execution trace capture on a single USR2 signal, and to save a heap snapshot on two back-to-back USR2 signals.
+K-profiler installs handlers for SIGUSR1 and SIGUSR2, causing the app to toggle execution trace capture on the USR1 signal, and to save a heap snapshot on the USR2 signal.
 The files are plain-text json format.

 To tell the app to capture an execution trace, send it a SIGUSR2 to start the trace, and another SIGUSR2 to stop the trace and write the results.

-    # one signal starts an execution trace, a second signal saves it to file
+    # first signal starts an execution trace, the second signal saves it to file
-    $ kill -USR2 $pid ; sleep 2 ; kill -USR2 $pid
+    $ kill -USR1 $pid ; sleep 2 ; kill -USR1 $pid

-To tell the app to capture a heap snapshot, sent it two back-to-back SIGUSR2 signals.
+To tell the app to capture a heap snapshot, sent it a SIGUSR2 signal.

-    # two back-to-back signals capture a heap trace
+    # a USR2 signal captures a heap snapshot
-    $ kill -USR2 $pid ; kill -USR2 $pid
+    $ kill -USR2 $pid

 Files